shuque/checkzoneserial/README.md

 ### Return codes

 * 0 on success
-* 1 on program invocation error
+* 1 if serials are identical or do not differ by more than allowed drift
-* 2 on detection of server issues (timeout, bad response, serial drift, etc)
+* 2 on detection of server issues (timeout, bad response, etc)
+* 3 if the master server (if specified) fails to respond
+* 4 on program invocation error

 ### Example runs